chriskyfung/qwiklabs-completed-labs-tracker/README.md

 ## 🎠Features

-*Note: The screenshots below are from a previous version of the userscript on the old Google Cloud Skills Boost website.
-The UI on the new Google Cloud Skills Boost website may look different.*
+*Note: The screenshots below are from a previous version of the userscript on the old Google Skills website.
+The UI on the new Google Skills website may look different.*

 ### 🌈 on your Dashboard page